golanlevin/DrawingWithMachines/realtime/artframe_realtime/README.md

 ## Realtime GCode via the `fluidterm.py` Terminal Program

-Bantam provides [fluidterm.py](fluidterm.py), a terminal program coded in Python which allows GCode communications with the ArtFrame.
-This software can send GCode interactively, and can also stream GCode file to the plotter.
-This version of fluidterm.py is customized for the ArtFrame.
+Bantam provides [fluidterm.py](fluidterm.py), a terminal program coded in Python which allows realtime GCode communications with the ArtFrame.
+This software can send GCode interactively, and can also stream GCode files to the plotter.
+[This version of fluidterm.py](fluidterm.py) is customized for the ArtFrame.

-I tested the following workflow in a Python 3.10 virtual environment; note that Fluidterm requires the following installs:
+As always, [working within a virtual environment](https://docs.python.org/3/library/venv.html) is strongly recommended.
+The following workflow is known to work in a Python 3.10 virtual environment.
+Note that Fluidterm.py requires the following installs:

 ```
 pip install pyserial